 I rarely look at the actual parts of a model before I buy it – if I like it enough, I’m going to make it work.
 However, ideally – to me – models are always chopped up into components.
-The reason that I use two different printers for my Godzillas is that there is just some detail an FDM printer will not do well – the big focal point for Godzilla or big lizard or monster is the face, and I don’t think almost any FDM printer will do the teeth justice – it’s just too fine a detail.
+The reason that I use two different printers for my Godzilla figure collection is that there is just some detail an FDM printer will not do well.
+The big focal point for a Godzilla figurine or big lizard or monster is the face.
+And I don’t think almost any FDM printer will do the teeth justice – it’s just too fine a detail.

-Additionally, I found there is always a good side and a bad side to a print – the side with the supports is always going to be a little imperfect no matter how well you orient it.
-In a perfect model, it’s multi-part, and the parts where supports go are mated to another surface and invisible when the model is done.
-The Godzillas do this perfectly, most of the supports are on the flat insides of the tail sections.
+Additionally, I found there is always a good side and a bad side to a 3D print – the side with the 3D printing supports is always going to be a little imperfect no matter how well you orient it.
+In a perfect model, it’s multi-part, and the parts where supports go are mated to another surface and invisible when the project is done.
+The Godzilla 3D model does this perfectly, most of the supports are on the flat insides of the tail sections.

 13. How big is your collection of 3D prints?
-Do you display each newly built model for yourself or make models as unique gifts for people you love?
+Do you display each newly built model for yourself or make figures as unique gifts for people you love?

 It’s growing every day, and there is a pretty substantial backlog.
 It seems there are never enough hours in the day to get all of the things I’d like to get done.

 I do also print some things to give away as gifts.
-For example, I have a friend who is into chess, so I did chess set for him.
+For example, I have a friend who is into chess, so I 3D printed a chess set for him.

 14. Which model do you plan to build and paint next?
 Is it something offered by Gambody premium 3D printing marketplace?

-I am working on two models right now – both of which are Gambody models.
+I am working on two figures right now – both of which are Gambody models.

-Download STL files with the Alien Dropship 3D model to print.
+Download STL files with the Alien Dropship 3D model to print it.

 Once those are all done, I will probably take a closer look at the Doctor Doom bust.